-If you are in an abusive relationship, seek help.
+If you are in an abusive relationship, immediately seek help!
 Far too often, individuals remain silent because of embarrassment or the notion of “it was an isolated incident.”
 All people have the right to be free from fear and violence.

-The family law attorneys at Barberi Law have extensive experience helping injured individuals escape a challenging situation.
+The family law attorneys at Barberi Law have extensive experience helping threatened individuals escape a hostil/toxic situation.
 There are several protections in place for people who are being hurt or threatened with violence.
-Our clients typically have several legal questions when confronted with this situation, such as:
+Our clients typically have several legal questions when confronted with this type of situation, such as:

 - I thought that spouses could not sue each other.
 Is that true?